-MASS 410 Advertising Campaigns
+MASS 410 Advertising and Public Relations Campaigns

-This course provides the experience of developing advertising campaigns, from creative to presentation, in a setting that mirrors the actual business environment.
-Students will develop a complete plan for each campaign that includes the following components: executive summary, situation analysis, objectives, strategies, budget, media recommendations, creative recommendations, sales promotion, public relations/publicity, and an evaluation.
+This course provides the experience of developing strategic communication campaigns, from creative to presentation, in a setting that mirrors the actual business environment.
+Students will develop a complete plan for each campaign that includes the following components: executive summary, situation analysis/research, objectives, strategies, budget, media recommendations, creative recommendations, advertising, sales promotion, public relations/publicity, and an evaluation.

-Prerequisites: MASS 230, MASS 380, or permission of instruc-
+Prerequisites: MASS 225, MASS 230, and MASS 380.